-5 Program should not build retail or other leasable space.
+&lt;sup>3 Program should not build retail or other leasable space.
 Mixed Use and TOD elements will be the responsibility of others.

-- Traffic control enhancements for ingress/egress from public roadways - Aesthetics limited to 10 percent of the Project T funds (specifically limited to: landscaping, non-standard lighting, and on-site signage) - On-site public art expenses limited to one percent of Measure M funds in order to improve the appearance and safety of the facility - Off-site improvements cannot exceed 5 percent of Measure M funding request6 - Bond financing costs - Construction Management (not to exceed 15 percent of construction cost)
+- Aesthetics limited to 10 percent (10%) of the Project T funds (specifically limited to: landscaping, non-standard lighting, and on-site signage) - On-site public art expenses limited to one percent (1%) of Measure M funds in order to improve the appearance and safety of the facility - Off-site improvements cannot exceed 5 percent (5%) of Measure M funding request $\!\!\!^4$ - Bond financing costs - Construction Management (not to exceed 15 percent (15%) of construction cost)